 Regardless of the format, every grant calendar should give you a snapshot of the month, showing deadlines, actions needed, and the status of the application.
 Sample grant calendar templates can get you started.

 Your schedule should also include a task section.
 You can list tasks directly on the calendar or under a separate tab.
 If you are working on grants with other people, use collaborative software such as Google Docs to avoid duplication and ensure that everyone stays up to date.

 Review Your Past Grants

 Look over your grants from last year.
 Decide which ones you will apply for again.
 Consider:

 - How much time the application took

-- And the likelihood of receiving funding again
+- The likelihood of receiving funding again

 Begin by finding all grants for which you are eligible.
-Don’t waste time applying for grants that you will never receive.

-Fill in the hard deadlines
+Fill in the Hard Deadlines

-Fill in the rolling deadlines
+Fill in the Rolling Deadlines